COMPREDICT-GmbH/CanLogSyncServ/README.md

 ## Interesting notes
 ### Performance of running multiple instances of the `CanLogSyncServ`
 Since the `CanLogSyncServ` is using CAN filters, which indeed are software based but despite are a huge performance boost, there shouldn't be a noticeable performance impact when running multiple instances of the program.
+To be 100% sure here, tests has to be made.

 But consider, if the list of signals for the instances is overlapping in some signals, there will be hash-map lookup per overlapping signal more.